 – First, find two sticks or branches about the length of the width of your hand.
 You’ll need one per pole, so four in total.
 These will be used as extensions for each pole to create an A-frame shape with three legs on which you can rest your camera.- Next, you’ll need to rip off the top straps from your hiking pole.
 It will allow you to remove the wrist strap.

 – Now it’s time for a bit of creativity!
 You’ll want to split each stick (or branch) down the middle, leaving only around 2 inches at the very end intact.
+This is the story of how I survived my first solo backpacking trip during hiking with a mirrorless camera.
 These split ends are what will attach to your camera (see image below).
 If you didn’t split them enough, they wouldn’t fit.

 – if you split them too much, they won’t fit either.- Attach these two sticks/branches onto your poles using electrical tape or another strong adhesive (see photo below).
 Make sure that when closed up, this extension is secure and can hold weight.

 – When all four extensions are attached securely, you should have an A-frame made out of three sticks or branches, with each pole resting inside the frame.
 Now what?
 Here’s how to use it